opendatadiscovery/opendatadiscovery-specification/specification/specification.md

 OpenDataDiscovery specification is intentionally agnostic about the specifics of particular data sources and data catalogs.
 It exists to describe the semantics of data discovery process.

+## Discovery process

+Metadata discovery process is very simular to metrics/logs/traces gathering process.
+We might have pull or push model.
+Both of them is better for their use cases.

+### Pull model

+Pulling metadata directly from the source seems is the most straightforward way to gather metadata, but it may become a nightmare to develope and maintain a centralized fleet of domain-specific crawlers.
+OpenDataDiscovery introduces new entity: OpenDataDiscovery Adapater.
+The main goal of these adapaters are to be source specific and expose only information could be gathered from certain data source.s

+### Push model

+It supports for individual metadata providers push the information to the central repository via APIs.
+This could be more prefered way for certain use cases.
+For example Airflow jobs runs and quality check runs.

 ## DataModel

 Knowledge about data is spread amongst many people and systems.
 OpenDataDiscovery role is to provide a standard protoocol how metadata can be collected and correlated in as automated fashion as possible.